What is the function of the Office of Executive Inspector General for the Agencies of the Illinois Governor (OEIG)?

 The Ethics Act provides that "[u]nless otherwise provided in this Act, all investigatory files and reports of the Office of an Executive Inspector General, other than monthly reports required under Section 20-85, are confidential, are exempt from disclosure under the Freedom of Information Act, and shall not be divulged to any person or agency, except as necessary (i) to a law enforcement authority, (ii) to the ultimate jurisdictional authority, (iii) to the Executive Ethics Commission, (iv) to another Inspector General appointed pursuant to this Act, or (v) to an Inspector General appointed or employed by a Regional Transit Board in accordance with Section 75-10."
 5 ILCS 430/20-95(d).

-Pursuant to the Ethics Act, "[t]he identity of any individual providing information or reporting any possible or alleged misconduct to an Executive Inspector General or the Executive Ethics Commission shall be kept confidential and may not be disclosed without the consent of that individual, unless the individual consents to disclosure of his or her name or disclosure of the individual's identity is otherwise required by law."
-5 ILCS 430/20-90.
+Under the Ethics Act, the identity of an individual reporting any possible or alleged misconduct to the OEIG is confidential and may not be disclosed without the consent of that individual, unless the individual consents to disclosure of his or her name or disclosure of the individual's identity is otherwise required by law.
+5 ILCS 430/20-90(a).